anukulrajan7/resume/README.md

 - Implemented Firebase Auth for user authentication and authorization.

 ### [News Website](https://newskhabhar.netlify.app/) • Feb 2023
-- Developed a News Website React, News Api HTML and TailwindCSS.
+- Developed a News Website using React, News API, HTML, and TailwindCSS.
 - Optimized the website for mobile responsiveness.
--

 ### [Tic-tac-toe](https://app.netlify.com/sites/tic-tac-toebyanukul/overview) • Feb 2023
 - Developed a Tic-Tac-Toe game using HTML, CSS, and JavaScript with a glassmorphism effect.
 - Enabled offline playability.